NetSys/cs168fall17_student/projects/proj3_wan_optimizer/spec.md

 - This assignment should be implemented in Python 2.
 - The project is due on Friday, November 17th, at 11:59pm.
-- The skeleton code for this project is available from [here](https://github.com/NetSys/cs168fall17_student/blob/master/projects/proj3_wanoptimizer).
-You can download the code manually from that page, or use git.
 - You'll submit your code using `ok`.
 You should submit two files: one named `simple_wan_optimizer.py` (for part 1) and one named `lbfs_wan_optimizer.py` (for part 2).
 You should not modify or submit the other python files provided.

 #### Resources